AssetMark | Blog

 4. Failing to Find the Time

-• Why It Happens: You have a lot of responsibilities.
+Why It Happens: You have a lot of responsibilities.
 Your clients take priority, of course, so you need to spend your time focusing on their needs, financial plans, investment portfolios, and more.
 But you also have to run your business.
 Part of why you’re reading this article at all is to find a way to meet your business responsibilities without adding another 10 or 20 hours to your work week.
+What often happens is that marketing takes a backseat until you see numbers slide and don’t have a solid lineup of prospects on the horizon.

 5. Failing to Follow Up and Follow Through

-• Why It Happens: Often, advisors run into this challenge when they don’t have a plan in place.
+Why It Happens: Often, advisors forget to follow up on leads and follow through on meaningful moments that support cultivation.
+This most often occurs because there is no solidified plan in place.
 Sometimes, advisors will execute a given marketing activity and then do… nothing.
-They’ll assume that the webinar they hosted, the blog they wrote, or the emails they sent out are the end-all of marketing.
+They’ll assume that the webinar they hosted, the blog they wrote, or the emails they sent out are the be-all and end-all of marketing.

-• How to Overcome It: In reality, financial advisor marketing is so much more than a single activity.
-Advisors need to ask themselves what they intend to do with the emails they collect from their webinar registrants, who they want to read their blog post, or what desired action they want to elicit from their email recipients.
-What’s more, they need to determine how they’ll measure all of this, and what constitutes success.
+How to Overcome It: In reality, financial advisor marketing is so much more than a single activity.
+In a healthy marketing strategy, a webinar should be followed up by a relevant email nurture or downloading a specific material should trigger a follow-up call to see if you can provide supportive services.
+Advisors need to ask themselves what they intend to do with the emails they collect from their webinar registrants, who they want to read their blog post, or what desired action they want to elicit from their email recipients, forming those S.M.A.R.T. goals and key objectives.

 The Fundamentals of a Financial Advisor Marketing Plan

-Simply put, advisors should start with a marketing plan—or rather, a business plan that comprises a marketing plan.
+Simply put, advisors should start with a marketing plan—or rather, a business plan that includes a cohesive marketing plan.

 1. Your Vision: What’s your desired end state?
 This doesn’t have to be precise.
 For many advisors, their future vision might simply be one where their practice has a greater AUM in five years.

-3. A Lead Generation Plan: This is where your marketing plan comes in.
+3. A Lead Generation Strategy: This is where your marketing plan comes in.
 Now that you know what your target objectives are, define the activities you’ll use to achieve them.
-This could be, for instance, advertising upcoming webinars on LinkedIn, gathering email addresses from attendees, and then sending those attendees educational marketing emails every month or so to keep your practice top of mind.
+This requires understanding your audience, where they spend time, and what matters most to them.
+It might include advertising upcoming webinars on LinkedIn, becoming a guest speaker, building a strong referral network, or improving your web content to be a more effective pipeline.

 To put it all together, let’s consider a hypothetical.

 Your vision is a more lucrative practice with more AUM in the next 10 years.
-Because your clientbase is predominantly elderly, you decide that the best approach to growing AUM is by focusing on generational wealth.
+Because your client base is predominantly elderly retirees, you decide that the best approach to growing AUM is by focusing on generational wealth.
 Thus, your objective is to convince more of your clients’ family members to become clients themselves.

 What’s the best way to get in front of your clients’ family members?
-As your plan of action, you decide that you’re going to host family events.
+Your value proposition should take on a broader stance to include younger generations. and family services.
+Your digital marketing strategy might include hosting family events.
 Remember, the goal is to get younger members of your clients’ family, so an overly formal event probably won’t be too attractive.
-Maybe you decide to host quarterly events for your longest standing clients, such as a beer tasting at your local brewery during the summer, free family photos around the holidays, and so on.
+Maybe you decide to host quarterly events for your longest standing clients, such as a beer tasting at your local brewery during the summer, complimentary family photos around the holidays, and so on.

-Every first quarter, your scheduled review will involve looking back on the past year and assessing how effective you were.
+Every first quarter, your scheduled review will involve looking back on the past year and assessing how effective you were at attracting and retaining your target market.
 You’ll be able to tell because you’ll have defined metrics to help you measure success, such as the number of event attendees, client family members who have become clients themselves, the number of new names and faces you’ve met, and so on.

 Of course, you don’t have to host events, and you don’t have to focus on your clients’ family members.
 You could focus on attracting net new prospects by regularly blogging, or redesigning your website to increase the odds that anybody stumbling across it will become a client.
 You could (and should) include multiple fronts in your marketing strategy—maybe you redesign your website for an updated look and feel, so your clients’ younger family members feel that you’re a modern kind of financial advisor.